CIA activities in Indonesia: President Sukarno and the CIA

 President Sukarno had been collaborating during the war.
 A political stance the republican ministers attributed to be willing to work with any country that would pledge to support the Indonesian independence.
 Even though the Japanese promises were lies, Sukarno acknowledged the gratitude for the recent occupation.
 The Japanese unintentionally or intentionally helped to unify the Indonesian people and provided military training for the armed forces.
 Many of the nationalists believed "capable of resorting to force if necessary in order to preserve their independence.

 Sukarno was placed under house arrest due to the possible involvement he played in the coup attempt.
 He died as a broken man in the year of 1970.
 President Sukarno had at least six assassination attempts on his life in which he blamed the CIA for the majority of these assassination attempts.

 Sukarno was a nationalist and was never a communist.
 Despite this fact, he was forced to be dependent on the communist party because it was able to help him mobilize mass support for his political objectives.
 The West and many other countries then began to have fears of the danger of communism in Indonesia, which is why the CIA and other Western organizations plotted his overthrow.
+A secret 1966 CIA memo reveals that the CIA was particularly interested in American business interests in Indonesia, especially after Sukarno's attempts to nationalize key industries.
+The report notes that in April and May of 1966, the Soeharto government "signed agreements with U.S. Rubber and Goodyear, providing for the payment of $4.1 million to U.S. Rubber and $4.5 million to Goodyear over a period of seven years."
+In its report, the CIA also mentions the U.S. oil firms Caltex and Stanvac. noting that "Caltex operations...have continued to be profitable," while Stanvac aimed to be sold to the Indonesians for $27.5 million, "even if Permina, the government-owned oil company conducting the negotiations, is abolished."
+A later report, dating from 1970, confirms that American business interests benefitted greatly from the Soeharto regime, stating that "in the case of crude petroleum, substantial benefits have begun to be obtained...Output reached 750,000 barrels per day in 1969 -- about 50% higher than in 1967 -- and investment in the industry is now amounting to $100 million annually."
+The memorandum reveals that "agreements with some 30 foreign companies to explore the country's oil resources have already been reached and expectations are high that important new oilfields will be found," while also noting that increased petroleum production had "little impact" on the Indonesian economy itself.